Don't buy or sell non-medical marijuana

 Keep it out of sight

-An adult who chooses to grow plants at home must make sure the marijuana is not visible from a public way without the use of binoculars.
+An adult who chooses to grow plants for personal use must make sure the marijuana is not visible from a public way without the use of binoculars.

 Only medical patients can buy medical marijuana in Maine